LearnersGuild/interview-challenge-practice-a/README.md

 #### ER Diagram

-An ER diagram has been provided that visualizes the challenge database schema:
+An ER diagram has been provided that visualizes the database schema:

 ![ER Diagram](/part-1/flights_ERD.png)